NethServer/docs/developer-manual/en/backup.rst

 * ``nfs`` : save the backup on a remote NFS server.
 No authentication supported.
 * ``usb`` : save the backup on a USB device.
 The device must have a writable filesystem with a custom label.
   When the backup is started, the system will search for an USB device with the filesystem label saved in ``USBLabel``.
+* ``webdav`` : save the backup on a webDAV server.
+When using a secure connection make sure the target webDAV server has a valid SSL certificate, otherwise the system will fail mounting the filesystem.

 Backup
 ------